The “In-Between” Stage of Wealth

 Imagine someone with a $1,000,000 portfolio who transitions into a lower-paying but fulfilling profession.
 The salary covers living expenses, but doesn’t leave much margin for aggressive saving.

 In an average year in the market, an all-stocks portfolio might grow 8–10%.
 On $1,000,000, that could represent $80,000–$100,000 in unrealized gains.
-That growth may exceed the individual’s annual salary.
+That growth may exceed the individual’s annual salary, and will far exceed their savings rate.

 Of course, markets are unpredictable, and returns vary.
 But the broader point remains: once you’ve accumulated meaningful capital, the compounding engine begins to work for you.

 Rather than relying solely on salary to fund lifestyle upgrades and meaningful experiences, a small portion of portfolio growth can be used to supplement your life.
+This might delay your retirement slightly, but could give you back 10 years of meaningful, dynamic living.

 The goal isn’t to live lavishly or compromise the good habits that got you here.
 Rather, it’s to recognize that financial strength creates options long before full retirement.